rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-zillow-with-python-and-scrapy.md

 [Screenshot 4](/2022-07-02_16.51.41.png)

-However's there a bit of a problem.
-Search results table has two tabs.
-The first one which is on by default is for results that already have real estate agent helping with the sale and we are actually interested in results on the second tab.
+However there's a bit of a problem.
+Search results section has two tabs.
+The first one which is on by default is for results that already have real estate agent helping with the sale.
+We are actually interested in results on the second tab.
 Let us see what happens when we switch the tab.
 We find that API request is made when we switch the tab to update the data being shown.